distributedci/dci-openshift-app-agent/README.md

 provisionhost\_registry            | ""                                                   | registry to fetch containers that may be used.
 Must be set in disconnected environments. provisionhost\_registry\_creds     | ""                                                   | path to the pull-secret.txt file to access to the registry.
 Must be set in disconnected environments. dci\_openshift\_app\_image         | quay.io/testnetworkfunction/cnf-test-partner:latest  | image to be used for the workload.
-It can be retrieved from public repositories (i.e. Quay.io) or internal repositories (e.g. for disconnected environments) dci\_openshift\_app\_ns            |                                                      | namespace for the workload do\_cnf\_cert                      | false                                                | launch the CNF Cert Suite (https://github.com/test-network-function/test-network-function) test\_network\_function\_version   | v3.0.0                                               | CNF Cert Suite version downloaded.
-The DCI OpenShift App Agent currently supports v1.0.8, v2.0.0 and v3.0.0 tnf\_operators\_regexp             | ""                                                   | regexp to select operators.
-Only for versions equal or lower to v2.0.0 tnf\_cnfs\_regexp                  | ""                                                   | regexp to select CNF.
-Only for versions equal or lower to v2.0.0 tnf\_exclude\_connectivity\_regexp | ""                                                   | regexp to exclude containers from the connectivity test
-tnf\_suites                        | "diagnostic"                                         | list of space separated [test suites](https://github.com/test-network-function/test-network-function#general-tests).
-Note that, for versions until v2.0.0, you can execute the following test suites: diagnostic, generic, container, operator, multus.
-For versions from v3.0.0, you can execute the following tests: diagnostic, access-control, networking, lifecycle, observability, platform-alteration, operator, affiliated-certification tnf\_targetpodlabels\_name         | ""                                                   | for CNF Cert Suite v3.0.0, name of the label to be attached to the workload created, then using it in the CNF Cert Suite configuration file for retrieving automatically the workload.
-Not to be used for versions equal or lower to v2.0.0 tnf\_targetpodlabels\_value        | ""                                                   | for CNF Cert Suite v3.0.0, value of the label to be attached to the workload created, then using it in the CNF Cert Suite configuration file for retrieving automatically the workload.
-Not to be used for versions equal or lower to v2.0.0 tnf\_non\_intrusive\_only          | true                                                 | for CNF Cert Suite v3.0.0, set it to true if you would like to skip intrusive tests which may disrupt cluster operations.
-Likewise, to enable intrusive tests, set it to false.
-Not to be used for versions equal or lower to v2.0.0 verify\_cnf\_features              | false                                                | for CNF Cert Suite v3.0.0, the test suites from [openshift-kni/cnf-feature-deploy](https://github.com/openshift-kni/cnf-features-deploy) can be run prior to the actual CNF certification test execution and the results are incorporated in the same claim file if the following environment variable is set to true.
-Not to be used for versions equal or lower to v2.0.0
+It can be retrieved from public repositories (i.e. Quay.io) or internal repositories (e.g. for disconnected environments) dci\_openshift\_app\_ns            | "myns"                                               | namespace for the workload do\_cnf\_cert                      | false                                                | launch the CNF Cert Suite (https://github.com/test-network-function/test-network-function) test\_network\_function\_version   | v3.0.0                                               | CNF Cert Suite version downloaded.
+The DCI OpenShift App Agent currently supports only the latest version, which is v3.0.0 tnf\_operators\_regexp             | ""                                                   | regexp to select operators to be tested by the CNF Cert Suite.
+In case of needing it, the code to handle it must be included in the partner's hooks. tnf\_cnfs\_regexp                  | ""                                                   | regexp to select CNF to be tested by the CNF Cert Suite.
+In case of needing it, the code to handle it must be included in the partner's hooks. tnf\_exclude\_connectivity\_regexp | ""                                                   | regexp to exclude containers from the connectivity test.
+When deploying the pods, some code is needed to use this regex, [like in this example](https://github.com/redhat-cip/dci-openshift-app-agent/blob/master/samples/tnf_test_example/hooks/templates/test_deployment.yml.j2). tnf\_suites                        | "diagnostic access-control networking lifecycle observability platform-alteration operator"                                                                                 | list of space separated [test suites](https://github.com/test-network-function/test-network-function#general-tests). tnf\_targetpodlabels\_name         | ""                                                   | name of the label to be attached to the workload created, then using it in the CNF Cert Suite configuration file for retrieving automatically the workload tnf\_targetpodlabels\_value        | ""                                                   | value of the label to be attached to the workload created, then using it in the CNF Cert Suite configuration file for retrieving automatically the workload tnf\_non\_intrusive\_only          | true                                                 | set it to true if you would like to skip intrusive tests which may disrupt cluster operations.
+Likewise, to enable intrusive tests, set it to false tnf\_run\_cfd\_test                | false                                                | the test suites from [openshift-kni/cnf-feature-deploy](https://github.com/openshift-kni/cnf-features-deploy) can be run prior to the actual CNF certification test execution and the results are incorporated in the same claim file if the following environment variable is set to true tnf\_debug\_image                  | quay.io/openshift-release-dev/ocp-v4.0-art-dev@sh... | image to be used for `oc debug` command in CNF Cert Suite

 A minimal configuration is required for the DCI OpenShift App Agent to run, before launching the agent, make sure you have the following: